Ravneet777/News-Feed-App/README.md

 ## Sample console commands to give to test

+1. Sign Up Users:
-signup~lucious
+Command: signup~lucious

+Action: Creates a new user with the username lucious.
-signup~tom
+Command: signup~tom

+Action: Creates a new user with the username tom.
+2. Login as tom:
-login~tom
+Command: login~tom
+Action: Logs in the user with the username tom.
+3. Post Creation by tom:
-post~I am going to be the darkest dark wizard of all time post~I am lord Voldemort btw 3:)
+Command: post~I am going to be the darkest dark wizard of all time

-Login~lucious
+Action: tom creates a post with the content: "I am going to be the darkest dark wizard of all time".
+Command: post~I am lord Voldemort btw 3:)

+Action: tom creates another post with the content: "I am lord Voldemort btw 3:)".
+4. Login as lucious:
+Command: login~lucious
+Action: Logs in the user with the username lucious.
+5. Follow tom:
+Command: follow~tom
+Action: The user lucious follows tom, meaning lucious will now see tom’s posts in their feed.
+6. Show News Feed for lucious:
+Command: shownewsfeed
+Action: Displays the news feed for lucious, which includes both lucious's posts and the posts from tom (since lucious follows tom).
+7. Reply to tom's Post:
+Command: reply~1~I am with you dark lord!
+Action: lucious replies to tom's post with ID 1 (which has the content "I am going to be the darkest dark wizard of all time") with the comment: "I am with you dark lord!".

 Follow~tom
 Shownewsfeed